-- 1. breast-feeding of infants to ensure the best possible health and developmental and psychosocial outcomes; - 2. educating the public about the association between frequent consumption of carbohydrates and caries; - 3. educating the public about other health risks associated with excess consumption of simple carbohydrates, fat, saturated fat, and sodium.
+- breast-feeding of infants to ensure the best possible health and developmental and psychosocial outcomes, with cessation of ad libitum breast-feeding as the first primary tooth begins to erupt and other dietary carbohydrates are introduced; - 2. educating the public about the association between frequent consumption of carbohydrates and caries; - 3. educating the public about other health risks associated with excess consumption of simple carbohydrates, fat, saturated fat, and sodium.